mobilecoinfoundation/mcips/text/0059-token-metadata-document.md

 * Delete a token id's record
 * Modify data such as the `short_code` or `decimals` of a token, which may confuse users, and particularly, any exchanges that use this as a source of truth.
 * There may be legitimate reasons to make changes to the `currency_name` or `logo_svg`, but this needs to be carefully considered.
-* Allow two token ids with `currency_name`s which could be confused
+* Allow two token ids with `currency_name`'s which could be confused
 * Allow the same `short_code` to appear twice, or, allowing two short codes which differ only in case, or the replacement of letters with similar numbers.
 * Sign a new version of the `token_metadata.json` with a signing timestamp that is less or equal to the previous version.